merkste/Xtreams-Parsing-PetitParser/README.md

 Build a PetitParser of parser combinators from a grammar in Xtreams' PEG.

 # Example
-## Xtreams PEG to PetitParser Class
+## Xtreams' PEG to PetitParser Class
 ```Smalltalk
 "To parse a PEG and generate code use:"
 aClass :=